 A person with low emotional intelligence is equivalent to a tone-deaf choir member who defiantly claims they are singing on key when the director tells them they are not.
 Control freaks, megalomaniacs and narcissists all fall into this category because they ignore the critique of others and don’t see value in self-improvement.
 Listen, we all are guilty of some level of selfishness.
 Nobody is perfect.
 But for egomaniacs, introspection is not in their repertoire and so they view feedback as an attack on their character instead of as collaboration on an idea.
 If this is you, let go of your fragile ego and grow.
 You are mutilating your imagination, not to mention you are torturing your team.
 In my experience, people who are not self-aware of the negative effect of their low emotional intelligence don’t get optimal results from their team.
 At best, their team tolerates them and, at worst, they tune them out.
 And if you are new to a team, it is doubly important to solicit feedback.
 But regardless of the hat you wear on the team, you need to check your ego and constantly seek opportunities to collaborate with others.

-For more cues on personal growth, motivation, and professional development, check out my videos.
+For more leadership empowerment and self-development cues, check out my Nexcue videos.